top of page

 Was at SW corner of Lake Shore Dr & Alger Smith Rd

+*Picture of Sign & Bell.
 Alcona County Historical Site.
-Vacant school, but Bell located at Alcona Township Hall. * Picture of Sign & Bell
+Vacant school, but bell to school is located at Alcona Township Hall

 Alcona